-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large Accelerated Filer Accelerated Filer Non-accelerated Filer ⊠ Smaller Reporting Company \boxtimes Emerging growth company \times If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
-Yes 🗵 No 🗆 As of June 30, 2020, the last day of the registrant's most recently completed second fiscal quarter, the registrant's securities were not publicly traded.
-The registrant's units began trading on The Nasdaq Capital Market on December 11, 2020 and the registrant's Class A ordinary shares and warrants began trading on The Nasdaq Capital Market on February 8, 2021.
-The aggregate market value of the units held by non-affiliates of the registrant was approximately \$132.1 million, based on the closing price of the registrant's units, as reported on the Nasdaq Capital Market, on December 31, 2020.
-The calculation excludes units of the registrant held by current executive officers, directors and shareholders that the registrant has concluded are affiliates of the registrant.
-This determination of affiliate status is not a determination for other purposes.
-As of March 31, 2021, there were 7,625,297 Units, 6,675,703 Class A ordinary shares, par value \$0.0001 per share, 3,450,000 Class B ordinary shares, par value \$0.0001 per share, and 2,225,216 Warrants, of the registrant issued and outstanding. =
+Class A ordinary share Class A ordinary shares, par value \$0.0001 per FLAC The Nasdaq Capital Market LLC share Warrants, each whole warrant exercisable for one FLACW The Nasdaq Capital Market LLC Class A ordinary share at an exercise price of • • \$11.50 Commission and statement A A A A Name Securities registered pursuant to Section 12(g) of the le Act: None Indicate by check mark if the registrant is a well-known seasoned d issuer, as defined in Rule 405 o of the Securities Act.
+Yes $\square$ No $\boxtimes$ Indicate by check mark if the registrant is not required to file rep orts pursuant to Section 13 or 15 (d) of the Act.
+Yes □ No ☒ Indicate by check mark whether the registrant (1) has filed all rej ports required to be filed by Sect ion 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the .
+1 ( ) requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ ne registrant was required to me such reports), and (2) has been subject to such rining Indicate by check mark whether the registrant has submitted elec- tronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter pe eriod that the registrant was required to submit such ether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated file See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting c the Exchange Act. an Large Accelerated Filer Accelerated Filer Non-accelerated Filer Smaller Reporting Company X Emerging growth company X pany, indicate by check mark if the registrant has elected not to use the extended transit rounting standards provided pursuant to Section 13(a) of the Exchange Act $\Box$ ion period for complying with any where the registrant has filed a report on and attestation to its management's assessment ting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the register report. $\Box$ Indicate by check mark who ether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
+Yes ⊠ No □ The registrant's units began began trading on The Nasda approximately \$132.1 milliocalculation excludes units o t day of the registrant's most recently completed second fiscal quarter, the registrant's strading on The Nasdaq Capital Market on December 11, 2020 and the registrant's Classiq Capital Market on February 8, 2021.
+The aggregate market value of the units held by on, based on the closing price of the registrant's units, as reported on the Nasdaq Capitaf the registrant held by current executive officers, directors and shareholders that the relation of affiliate status is not a determination for other purposes. s A ordinary shares and warrants non-affiliates of the registrant was al Market, on December 31, 2020. s The were 14,301,000 Class A ordinary shares, par value \$0.0001 per share, and 3,450,000 (gistrant issued and outstanding.
+Class B ordinary shares, par value